chr1sx/Audio-To-Discogs-CSV-Exporter/README.md

 - Reads metadata tags: Artist, Album, Album Artist, Track Title, Genre, Style, Label, Catalog Number, Year
 - Handles multi-artist tracks: extra artists are clearly shown with an em dash (—) before the track title
 - Supports multiple folders dragged onto the script
+- Supports cover images:
+  - Extracts embedded artwork if available, or falls back to `cover.jpg/png`
+  - Resizes image to 600×600 before uploading
+  - Uploads image to Litterbox (24h expiration)
+  - If no image found or upload fails `ImageUploadFailed` is written in CSV
 - Defaults for missing metadata:
   - Label: Not On Label (Artist Self-released)
   - Catalog Number: none